rouzhen/miniblockchain/readme.md

 ## Why this change breaks consensus

 In this project, we modified how post IDs are generated.
 Previously, post IDs were assigned sequentially (count + 1).
 In the new version, we changed it to (count + 2).
+This change effectively skips a count number every time a post is added

 This breaks consensus because:

+1. The count is used to track the total number of posts or for indexing purposes.
-1. Nodes running the old software will generate different post IDs than nodes running the new software for the same transactions.
+2. Nodes running the old software will generate different post IDs than nodes running the new software for the same transactions.
-2. This discrepancy in ID generation will lead to different state outcomes for the same set of transactions.
+3. This discrepancy in ID generation will lead to different state outcomes for the same set of transactions.
-3. As a result, nodes will disagree on the state of the blockchain, breaking consensus.
+4. As a result, nodes will disagree on the state of the blockchain, breaking consensus.

 To implement this change safely, a coordinated upgrade of all nodes would be required, along with a migration of existing data to the new format.